eficode-academy/github-actions-katas/labs/workflow-with-containers.md

 ## Workflow with containers

-Up until now, we have only made sure that Github Actions can reach the `hello-world.yaml` configuration file, but not really made it do anything useful.
+Up until now, we have only made sure that Github Actions can reach the `main.yaml` configuration file, but not really made it do anything useful with our repository.

 As a next step, we want Github Actions to do two things: